 story told through original music and six guitars, written and performed by

-Benjamin Scheuer; and Ayad Akhtar’s DISGRACED, a compelling tale about the
+Benjamin Scheuer; Ayad Akhtar’s DISGRACED, a compelling tale about the

-consequences of denying one’s identity.
+consequences of denying one’s identity; and MY PARIS, a new musical by Charles Aznavour, Alfred Uhry, and Jason Robert Brown.
 Finally, Long Wharf will present the

 Fiasco Theater’s production of MEASURE FOR MEASURE, which weaves live music and